 Assessing the Accuracy of Estimated Lipoprotein(a) Cholesterol and Lipoprotein(a)-Free Low-Density Lipoprotein Cholesterol

-Weili Zheng, Michael Chilazi, Jihwan Park, Vasanth Sathiyakumar, Leslie J. Donato, Jeffrey W. Meeusen, Mariana Lazo, Eliseo Guallar, Krishnaji R. Kulkarni, Allan S. Jaffe, Raul D. Santos, Peter P. Toth, Steven R. Jones, Seth S. Martin
+Weili Zheng, Michael Chilazi, Jihwan Park, Vasanth Sathiyakumar, Leslie J. Donato, Jeffrey W. Meeusen, Mariana Lazo-Elizondo, Eliseo Guallar, Krishnaji R. Kulkarni, Allan S. Jaffe, Raul D. Santos, Peter P. Toth, Steven R. Jones, Seth S. Martin

 Research output: Contribution to journalArticlepeer-review